PasiSa/AdvancedNetworking/_articles/server-sockets.md

+---
-# Server programming and concurrent connections
+title: Server programming and concurrent connections
+---

 ## Active and passive sockets